My Stereo System

 ![]() |

-George Benson In Your Eyes (Warner Brothers, Germany) is a German Warner Brothers pressing.
-Continuing in the typical Benson style, this is laid-back jazz, with some great guitar work.
-Most enjoyable.
-There are some great tracks, the title track being one.
+George Benson In Your Eyes (Warner Brothers, Germany) is an excellent German Warner Brothers pressing.
+I have known these pressings to often be very clear, and sometimes a bit bright, but with low surface noise.
+Continuing in the typical Benson style, this is laid-back jazz, with some great guitar work although nothing on the scale of Breezin'.
+A most enjoyable album, there are some great tracks, including Inside Love (So Personal), Lady Love Me (One More Time), and the title track, In Your Eyes.

 |